yuwchen/MultiPA/README.md

 ## References
 The Charsiu.py, models.py, processors.py, utils.py in this repo are revised from [Charsiu](https://github.com/lingjzhu/charsiu/tree/main).
 The major change includes:
 (1) return the output embedding (return the probability of all possible phones)
 (2) prevent merging the duration of multiple identical words.
     (e.g., transcript: very very -> return (s1, e1, very), (s2, e2, very) instead of (s1, e2, very))
-    -> However, in some cases, the model will still return only one alignment result, leading to the mismatch between words in the input sentence and the alignmened words.
+    -> However, in some cases, the model will still return only one alignment result, leading to the mismatch between words in the input sentence and the alignedd words.

 ## Citation